 Autism is a complex condition that can impair social interaction, language, communication, and other day-to-day behaviors.
 Signs of the condition typically emerge in early childhood, though autism’s effects may span the entirety of a person’s life.

-Early diagnosis and intervention for young children, as well as diagnostic and support services for adults, is vital.
-As autistic children transition to adulthood, the need for support and services do not diminish — required support may include behavioral, educational, vocational, medical, and family services.
+Early diagnosis and intervention for young children, as well as diagnostic and support services for adults, can be vital.
+As autistic children transition to adulthood, the need for support and services does not diminish—required support may include behavioral, educational, vocational, medical, and family services.

 Early Signs of Autism

 First or early significant signs to look for in an autism assessment: